 The concept was by no means the first example of nature-based solutions in practice, as many indigenous populations have acknowledged the role of nature in supporting human well-being for a long-time before any terms entered the scientific discourse.
 Nature-based solutions range from small scale interventions, such as green walls to large-scale such as creation of artificial urban ecosystems.
 What is common to all nature-based solutions is that they should create benefits both to the environment and people, and they are often co-created together with the end users and other relevant stakeholders.

-Nature-based solutions are defined by the European commission as: “Solutions that are inspired and supported by nature, which are cost-effective, simultaneously provide environmental, social and economic benefits and help build resilience.
-Such solutions bring more, and more diverse, nature and natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions.
-Nature-based solutions must therefore benefit biodiversity and support the delivery of a range of ecosystem services.”
+Nature-based solutions are defined by the United Nations Environment Assembly (UNEA) as: "Actions to protect, conserve, restore, sustainably use and manage natural or modified terrestrial, freshwater, coastal and marine ecosystems, which address social, economic and environmental challenges effectively and adaptively, while simultaneously providing human well-being, ecosystem services and resilience and biodiversity benefits."
 Nature-based solutions support EU policies such as the European Green Deal, biodiversity strategy and the climate adaptation strategy.
 The EU is funding nature-based solutions through its Horizon 2020 and Horizon Europe programmes, to bolster research, innovation and spread of nature-based solutions, with projects such as NetworkNature.

 Curious about nature-based solutions?
 Find more resources below: